Contact us for a FREE Consultation

 Florida has a Zero Tolerance law for drivers under 21.
 This means that any driver under 21 that is stopped by law enforcement and has a blood alcohol level of .02 or higher will automatically have their Florida drivers license suspended for 6 months.
 The .02 limit really means that you cannot have a single drink and drive.
 And that’s the idea.

 For drivers over 21, the legal limit in Florida is .08.
 Regardless of your age be aware that drinking and driving is considered a serious offense.
-Below we have summarized the penalties in the state of Florida for a first offense DUI, but the average cost including legal defense, fines, and auto insurance increases is $8000.
+Below we have summarized the penalties in the state of Florida for a first offense DUI, but the average cost including legal defence, fines, and auto insurance increases is $8000.

 Florida Penalties for First DUI Conviction